Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

 In order to perform the inference of a model on hardware, the corresponding ``Model`` object must first be mapped on a specific ``Device``.

-The Akida ``Device`` object represents an Akida device, which is entirely characterized by:
+The Akida ``Device``represents a device object that holds a version and the hardware topology of the mesh.
+The main properties of such object are:

 - its `hardware version <../api_reference/akida_apis.html#hwversion>`__,
 - the description of its `mesh <../api_reference/akida_apis.html#akida.NP.Mesh>`__ of